 Foundations/foundation funds are legal persons operating for any legal purposes (other than business purposes).
 The CzCC abandons the previous concept of limiting the "foundation" purpose only to "public benefit" and follows foreign legal regulations in stating that a foundation and also a foundation fund may be established to serve socially or economically beneficial purposes.
-It is thus mostly left up to the settlor what purpose he lays down in the foundation charter and what rules he specifies for the use of the assets.
+It is thus mostly left up to the founder what purpose they lay down in the foundation charter and what rules they specify for the use of the assets.